drshika/citibikes/README.md

 # Analyzing Biking Paths Across New York City
-CS 225 Final Project Proposal for drshika2-meghanr6-jyt3-joannah2
+CS 225 Final Project -  drshika2-meghanr6-jyt3-joannah2

 ## Overview ##
-<i> We load in use Dijkstra's Algorithm to find the shortest bike path across New York City.
-Next, we will determine whether or not there is an Euler Circuit or Euler Path in the graph representing the New York City bike paths.
-Depending on our answer to this question, we will: (a) Find an Euler Circuit in the graph, (b) Find an Euler Path in the graph, or (c) Find the largest hamiltonian cycle created by the New York City bike paths </i>
+<i> After loading in the data from the dataset (described below), we use Dijkstra's Algorithm to find the shortest bike path across New York City.
+Using a DFS traversal, we determined there is not a Euler Circuit or Euler Path in the graph representing the New York City bike paths since it is unconnected.
+Discovering this, we then found the largest hamiltonian cycle created by the New York City bike paths. </i>

 ### Dataset / Graph Representation ###
 The [dataset](https://www.kaggle.com/vineethakkinapalli/citibike-bike-sharingnewyork-cityjan-to-apr-2021) provides us data formatted as follows (taken from the dataset documentation):